Blake Proehl: Music career

 While rehabilitating his knee injury in 2021, Proehl rediscovered his love for music and posted a video of himself singing for his Grandma which went viral.
 In March 2022, he announced his first ever single release titled "Falling Into You," released on March 25, 2022, which was written with a small circle of rising songwriters including Rachel Grae, Spencer Hendricks, Kaitlin Stark, and Austin Zudeck and Justin Thunstrom of Parkwild, who also produced the track.
+On July 15, 2023, he played his first headline show at Fine Line in Minneapolis, Minnesota.

-Proehl appeared on the 22nd season of American Idol, and his audition was aired on February 18, 2024, successfully advancing to the Hollywood rounds.
+In 2024, Proehl appeared on the 22nd season of American Idol, and his audition was aired on February 18, successfully advancing to the Hollywood rounds.
 He later advanced to the Top 24 on April 1, 2024, performing the song "Anyone" by Justin Bieber.
-He did not advance to the Top 20.
+He did not advance to the Top 20, but with new found friends from the show, Haven Madison, Kaibrienne and Kayko, they put together the Young And Out of Love Tour, performing in 23 cities throughout the United States.

+Proehl has continued to release music independently.
+His top streaming song, "Crazy Stupid Love", released August 30, 2024, was co-written by Proehl with Chelsea Lena, Fran Hall and Pom Pom and also produced by Pom Pom.
+On October 17, 2025, he released "Hail Mary", an expression of his personal story: having a dream of playing in the NFL, achieving that dream, but feeling God was pulling you into a new dream and purpose in life.
+The song was written by Proehl, George Taylor Dubray, John Spencer Jordan and Kaitlin Stark and produced by Todd Tran.

 Personal life

 Proehl's father, Ricky Proehl, played wide receiver in the NFL for 17 seasons.
 His brother, Austin, played for the New York Giants but was released on August 16, 2022.